 Do you know the difference between mono albums and stereo albums?
 Mono albums have all song components coming out of both speakers.
 Stereo albums have some song components coming out of one side, and others coming out of the other.
 For instance, you might hear lyrics out of the right speaker and piano out of the left.

-Mono vs. stereo is an important distinction to some people who are buying vinyl records.
+Mono vs. stereo is an important distinction for some people who are buying vinyl records.
 To some buyers, mono albums hold a bit more nostalgia than stereo albums.
 Either way, buyers often want to know which type of album you’re selling: mono or stereo.

 Original Pressings vs. Reissues